cordxclay/site/content/portfolio/cord_colorwall.md

 +++
 <!--more-->

-Woven on my loom, using various types of yarn and fabric remnants.
-A cheerful palette of bright blues, peach, hot pink and yellow, with a cotton fiber fringe.
+All tapestries are handwoven using various types of fiber and upcycled fabric remnants.